maykar/plex_assistant/README.md

 # Plex Assistant
 Home Assistant Component to allow Google Assistant to cast Plex to Chromecasts with a bit of help from IFTTT.

-This component adds a service to Home Assistant that when called will take commands to cast Plex to a Chromecast/Google Home/Google Nest device.
+This component adds a service to Home Assistant that when called with IFTTT on a Google Assistant will take commands to cast Plex to a Chromecast/Google Home/Google Nest device.

-This can be used with the HA IFTTT integration to allow you to speak these commands to Google Assistant.
+Example: "Hey Google, tell Plex to play The Walking Dead on the Downstairs TV"

+You can use the components service without IFTTT as well to call the commands however you'd like.

 ## Installation